mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-07-03-moving-the-loupe.md

 comments: true
 ---

-I'm a bit ashamed to admit that up until a few weeks ago I had no clue you could move Paper's Zoom loupe along as you drew.
+I'm a bit ashamed to admit that up until a few weeks ago I had no clue you could move Paper's Zoom loupe simultaneously as you drew.

 Maybe this is something super obvious and I just missed it --- I'm willing to bet a few of you out there missed it to.
 If that's the case, help is on the way!